jonnymind/SIRPAS/Source/Base_Module/Disadvantages/Unlucky.md

 and changed into 1, so the check result will now be 1 + 3 + 4 = 8 instead of
 3 + 3 + 4 = 10.

-Of course, nothing happens when the separate dice rolls 1 but one of the normal dice rolls is 1 already.
+If the special dice roll scores 1, but one of the other rolls was already a natural 1, nothing happens.

 This penalty is **not** applied on any **resistance check**.
 Also, any temporary effect improving the natural rolls will temporarily disable